masad-frost/razzle/examples/preact/README.md

 ```

 ## Idea behind the example
-This shows how to setup Preact SSR Razzle in a project.
+This shows how to setup [Preact](https://github.com/developit/preact) with Razzle.

 Here is a list of changes from Razzle's base template: